-The result stated below is a particular case of a more general result by Bogomolov and McQuillan proved in \cite{BogMac}.
-It generalizes a Theorem of Miyaoka, see \cite[Theorem 8.5]{Miyaoka}, \cite[Chapter 9]{kol}, or \cite{KST}.
+The result stated below is a particular case of a more general result by Bogomolov and McQuillan proved in \cite{BogMac}, see also \cite{KST}.
+It generalizes a Theorem of Miyaoka, cf. \cite[Theorem 8.5]{Miyaoka}, \cite[Chapter 9]{kol}.

-\begin{thm} Let $\mathcal F$ be foliation on a complex projective manifold $X$.
-If there exists a curve $C \subset X$ disjoint from the singular set of $\mathcal F$ for which $T\F _{|C}$ is ample then the leaves of $\mathcal F$ intersecting $C$ are algebraic and the closure of a leaf of $\mathcal F$ through a general point of $C$ is a rationally connected variety. \end{thm}
+\begin{thm} Let $\F$ be foliation on a complex projective manifold $X$.
+If there exists a curve $C \subset X$ disjoint from the singular set of $\F$ for which $T\F _{|C}$ is ample, then the leaves of $\F$ intersecting $C$ are algebraic, and the closure of a leaf of $\F$ through a general point of $C$ is a rationally connected variety. \end{thm}

-We recall that a variety $Y$ is rationally connected if through any two points $x,y \in Y$ there exists a rational curve $C$ in $Y$ containing $x$ and $y$.
+We recall that a variety $Y$ is rationally connected if, through any two points $x,y \in Y$, there exists a rational curve $C$ in $Y$ containing $x$ and $y$.
 Foliations with all leaves algebraic and with rationally connected general leaf will be called rationally connected foliations.
-Notice that there are rationally connected foliation with some leaves non rationally connected.
-For example, if we consider the codimension one foliation on $\mathbb P^3$ determined by a pencil of cubics generated by $3H$, an hyperplane with multiplicity three, and a cone $V$ over a smooth planar cubic transverse to $H$ then the general leaf is a smooth cubic surface, and therefore rationally connected, but $V$ is not rationally connected but only rationally chain--connected.
-Thus this foliation is rationally connected but it has one leaf which is not.
+From Theorem \ref{T:MBM}, one can easily deduce the following result closer to Miyaoka's original statement.